Fighting the MS Cold

 Is it a cold or an MS relapse?

 This temporarily increased amount of symptoms is called a pseudoexacerbation.
-It may feel like a relapse, but symptoms will typically subside.1 Probably what I hate the most about my “MS cold” is that it turns my brain into sluggish mush, too.
-I can’t quite think clearly and I usually lose most motivation to get things done, even simple things.
+It may feel like a relapse, but symptoms will typically subside.1 Probably what I hated the most about my “MS cold” was that it turned my brain into sluggish mush, too.
+I couldn’t quite think clearly and I lost most motivation to get things done, even simple things.

 The good thing about a pseudoexacerbation is that you know it will eventually pass.
 You may feel like crap, but you will survive.
 Whenever I feel like this, I try to remember to take something to bring my body temperature down.
 For me, that is a common OTC medication.